 Warranty Period: Provide a 2-year Warranty (24 months), commencing at the date of Total Performance of the Work.

-The start date for the warranty period will be based on the date the Region deems recoating of the tank to be 100% complete.

-Warranty shall contain the project name, tank name, and tank location.

 If the 2-year warranty period ends between June 15 and September 15, extend the warranty period until November 15 to allow the Region to drain the tank and inspect the Work.

 Submit the manufacturer's warranty against material deterioration due to system incompatibility, peeling, blistering, uneven fading or colour change, excessive surface erosion or weathering or other forms of coating failure which can be directly attributed to an abnormal coating system breakdown (the "Manufacturer's Warranty").
-The Manufacturer's Warranty shall include loss of gloss which shall be less than 24 units as measured by a gloss meter in accordance with ASTM 532/A532M-10 (2014) with 60 degree geometry.
-Exterior coating system shall not chalk in excess of a rating of 8 as measured in accordance with ASTM D4214-07(2015), Method A. Change colour more than five dE Hunter units as determined in accordance with ASTM D2244-16 by comparing the affected exposed coating cleaned with water and a soft cloth with the unexposed Original Project Colour Standards maintained by the manufacturer and the Region.
+The Manufacturer's Warranty shall include loss of gloss which shall be less than 24 units as measured by a gloss meter in accordance with ASTM 532/A532M with 60 degree geometry.
+Exterior coating system shall not chalk in excess of a rating of 8 as measured in accordance with ASTM D4214, Method A. Change colour more than five dE Hunter units as determined in accordance with ASTM D2244 by comparing the affected exposed coating cleaned with water and a soft cloth with the unexposed Original Project Colour Standards maintained by the manufacturer and the Region.